Showing posts with label diaplegic. Show all posts

 Urgh!

-Why this is your most important time to blog
+Why is this your most important time to blog

 This whole situation is disheartening me, just like it is for everyone else.
 And I have felt like giving up writing this blog altogether.

-I looked around at different ways of getting more readers, and interaction with the readers I do have.
+I looked around at different ways of getting more readers and interaction with the readers I do have.

-I looked at using a different provider and making it look more up to date because I have been feeling as if my blog has had no value at all.
-However, I was listening to the podcast ”Just keep blogging" by @KimAnderson and this mornings show
+I looked at using a different provider and making it look more up-to-date because I have been feeling as if my blog has had no value at all.
+However, I was listening to the podcast ”Just keep blogging" by @KimAnderson and this morning's show.

-”Why this is your most important time to blog” and learnt a valuable lesson.
+”Why?
+This is your most important time to blog?” and learnt a valuable lesson.

-I discovered that actually because I have a disability.
-And have to limit the number of times I go out as I am a bit more at risk of Covid19 than some yet not as much as others.
+I discovered that, actually, because I have a disability.
+And have to limit the number of times I go out as I am a bit more at risk of Covid-19 than some, yet not as much as others.

 Love and Peace